-Exploring Long-Term Human-Robot Interaction: What makes people accept or reject companion robots?
-This project is situated in the research landscape of human-centered Human-Robot Interaction.
-The working buddy-family-companion-robothypothesis is that the interaction of ordinary users with a social companion robot (in this project the commercially available robot BUDDY) changes over time and that its adoption and acceptance differ in terms of the socio-demographic qualities of the involved households.
+SharedSpace is a 3-years project, started in 2018 funded by the FWF (Elise Richter programme).
+The working hypothesis of this project is that the interaction of lay people with a social companion robot (in this project the commercially available robot Anki Vector) changes over time and that its adoption and acceptance differ in terms of the socio-demographic qualities of the involved households.

 The main goal is to gain detailed empirical evidence on the adoption and acceptance processes from a relatively small sample (eight households) over a longer period of time (eight months), therefore an ethnographic approach is chosen as methodology.
 Several household visits accompanied by specific field tools and techniques (semi-structured qualitative interviews, Day Reconstruction Method, drawing/tinkering activities, short questionnaires/rating scales) will be performed.
 A baseline of existing household routines will be established in a pre-visit before households receive an Anki Vector and are firstly regularly visited over a period of six months.
 After half a year, the absence of Anki Vector and its impact on the social household dynamics will be studied by giving it back for one month, after a one-month break.

 Team: Astrid Weiss (Contact Person for HCI Group)